 On-Filmmaking: An Introduction to the Craft of the Director

 I love the simplicity of that line, “Use coincidence to get your characters into trouble, not out of trouble.”
 Be nice if every filmmaker could memorize that sentence.
-It would spare a lot rolling of eyes in movie theaters.
+It would spare a lot of eye-rolling while watching movies.

 Related post: Screenwriting & Coincidence (tip #11)